sparkfun/eng_application/ETC/AnsweredQuestions.md

 3. What is your desired compensation range?
 Range = (least you are comfortable accepting, max you think you are worth)

   I've been working for under $10.00/hour for a couple of years now.
 Even though the job is really fun, I've come to realize that $12.00/hour would already be a pretty awesome raise.
 That being said, my friend just got a job at an oil company making $102k/year, and I'm pretty sure we have similar experience.
-So I'd be open to having that conversation if you ever decide to branch out into the open-source oil business.
+I'd be open to having that conversation if you ever decide to branch out into the open-source oil business.

 4. SparkFun is a dog-friendly, dog-filled environment.
 Are you comfortable working around dogs?
 If you have a dog, would you see yourself bringing your dog to work?